PicoCreator/RWKV-LM-LoRA/results/README.md

 The "poor man eval" script can be found at `../eval_model_memory.py`

-Non finetuned model is also at a disadvantage, due to the 0-shot nature of the process
+Raven / Non finetuned model is also at a disadvantage, due to the 0-shot nature of the process

 ## RWKV 3B memory results